bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 ## Should you use bleeding-edge Bevy?
 What version of Bevy should you use?

-Bevy follows a "train release" model, with loose deadlines.
+Bevy follows a very loose "train release" model.
 Every 3 months, a new major release is prepared, which will contain all new developments (features, fixes, etc.) since the last release.
-The release date is not strict and is often delayed by a few weeks to tie up loose ends.
+This begins the Release Candidate (RC) process.
+RC releases are done frequently over the subsequent weeks / months, while the final release is prepared.

-Further, Bevy usually follows up every major release with a patch release or two, as needed, to fix any bugs discovered soon after release.
+Further, Bevy usually follows up every major release with a patch release or several, as needed, to fix any bugs discovered after release.
 It will not contain all fixes, just small non-breaking things that are considered critical enough.